 The only conclusion: waste time.
 Just spend hours upon hours upon hours not making a single dent in the story.
 Waste hours running around town so you can collect payouts and buy more buildings.
 Waste hours grinding away at the cabaret until the sound of women makes you physically ill.
 You’re gonna need those health upgrades when late-game battles just have dudes with guns everywhere.
 You don’t wanna be stuck tickling those last few bosses and super-henchmen to death, do you?

 Oh but I had a change of mind.
 The friendship quests are a horrendous chore, but the catfight arena is the worst of all.
 Actually, literally, the worst bit of game-design I have seen in years.

 The catfight arena is your only viable alternative to raising money.
 You bet on a wrestler based on theirs stats and win ratio, and gain back money as they fight through the tournament rankings.
 Riskier bets equal bigger payouts.

 But you also need to actually play these battles, which is entirely indirect.
 All stats go out of the window as you play rock-paper-scissors instead, wherein I am fairly certain that the AI blatantly cheats.
 Draws are exceptionally common, at which point you have to button-mash like a madman for several seconds to beat the other girl.
 Even with major advantages and higher stats, I physically can not press the button fast enough to win.
 Hell, reports on forums indicate people couldn’t even win using macros and turbo controllers.

 It’s physically painful to play and knowing that you’re very hopes of getting to progress the game are on the line, losing here is absolutely infuriating.

-Yakuza 0 has a pretty good story and I love its presentation, but this overreliance on bullshit mini-games and tedious management mechanics absolutely guarantees that I’ll never replay.
+Yakuza 0 has a pretty good story and I love its presentation, but this reliance on bullshit mini-games and tedious management mechanics absolutely guarantees that I’ll never replay it.